priyanhsu10/csvparserlibrary/readme.md

 	}

 ```
-## You can load CSV from Url No need to download the csv file , Just provide the url to fil it work just seamlessly
+## You can load CSV file from Url No need to download the csv file, You just provide the url to the file ,it work just seamlessly

 ```
 	@Test